abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 Then allow it to be a bit more non-directional: not directed toward yourself, but a bit more pervasive: “May everyone abide in well-being.”
-In the Pāli, “*Sabbe satta sukhitā hontu*”: “May all beings abide in well-being; may all beings be happy.”
-Then proceed to similar recollections or aspirations. “*Sabbe satta avera hontu*”: “May all beings abide in freedom from hostility, ill will, and anxiety.”
+In the Pāli, *sabbe satta sukhitā hontu*: “May all beings abide in well-being; may all beings be happy.”
+Then proceed to similar recollections or aspirations. *Sabbe satta avera hontu*: “May all beings abide in freedom from hostility, ill will, and anxiety.”
 Those feelings of fear, worry, and anxiety are part of not just the human condition, but the universal condition of having a life force, whether